menu icon

 Step-by-step recipe instructions

-In a non-stick pan heat up 2 teaspoons of the oil, add the onion, garlic and celery and fry gently for about 4 minutes until softened.
-Add the balsamic vinegar, soy sauce and Worcestershire sauce and cook for 6-7 more minutes until all the moisture has been absorbed, stirring often.
-Set aside to cool.
+2. Cook vegetables: In a large pan heat the oil, add the onion, garlic and celery and cook gently for about 5 minutes until softened stirring often.
+Add the Worcestershire sauce and cook for another minute.
+Remove from the heat and set aside to cool.

-3. Place the onion mixture in the food processor, once cooled, and pulse a few times until it starts becoming sticky (do not puree completely).
+3. Pulse vegetables: Place the onion mixture in the food processor and pulse until it starts becoming sticky (do not puree completely).

-7. Bake your meatloaf with oats in the centre of the oven for 1 hour.
+7. Bake meatloaf: Place the meatloaf in the centre of the oven and bake for 1 hour.
+After 45 minutes remove from the oven and add the glaze (see below).

-8. Remove from the oven, set aside for 5 minutes then serve.
+9. Serve: Remove from the oven and set aside for 5 minutes (it will cut better) then serve.

 How to make meatloaf with oatmeal in a loaf pan